Jenny Edwards and Her Herd

 Jenny Edwards - The Other Animals

-I also have five dogs (three Great Pyrenees and two lab crosses) and six cats - again all rescues.
+I also have three dogs (two Great Pyrenees and one Border Collie) and two cats - again all rescues.

 Danko & Bruin